This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

-A major issue faced by many people with cerebral palsy is mobility.
+A significant issue faced by many people with cerebral palsy is mobility.
 This is a concern during daily activities and can be especially difficult while traveling.
 Although it can seem a bit challenging, there are a number of things you can do to help your child feel as comfortable as possible during trips.

 Traveling by Land with Cerebral Palsy

 Road trips are often family traditions.
 Other families may simply want to enjoy the scenery that traveling in a vehicle provides.
 Whatever the reason may be, there’s no reason why children with cerebral palsy can’t enjoy a successful road trip.
 It will just take a little extra planning to make sure things go smoothly.

 Get Your Child Excited About the Trip

 Take Shorter “Practice” Trips

-If your child is already used to being in a vehicle for a few hours, he/she may adjust more willingly to a long road-trip.
+If your child is already used to being in a vehicle for a few hours, they may adjust more willingly to a long road trip.
 For children who aren’t used to being in a car for too long, try going on a shorter road trip for practice.
-For instance, you can take a trip to a neighboring city or perhaps to visit an old friend or relative who lives a few hundred miles away.
+For instance, you can take a trip to a neighboring city or perhaps visit an old friend or relative who lives a few hundred miles away.

 Make Frequent Stops